dravalico/wrapped_wappalyzer/README.md

 chmod +x /usr/local/bin/chromedriver
 ```

-Finally, to visit a URL just run
+Finally, since with this method there is no script to perform parallel visits, to visit a URL just run

 ```sh
 python main.py --url example.com